rweather/generic-front-panel/README.md

 * 6 x 74HC259 addressable latch (74LS259 or 74HCT239 can be substituted)
 * 6 x 100nF ceramic or monolithic capacitor
 * 5 x 100pF ceramic capacitor
-* 1 x 47uF electrolytic capacitor, rated for 6.3V or better
+* 1 x 100uF electrolytic capacitor, rated for 6.3V or better
 * 6 x 470 ohm DIP-16 resistor array
-* 5 x 470 ohm resistor
+* 5 x 4.7K ohm resistor
 * 1 x 220 ohm resistor (series resistor for 5mm power LED, adjust value for the LED's current rating)
 * 1 x 5mm LED for the power LED (color is up to you)
 * 6 x MAN71A 7-segment LED display (TIL-312 or Broadcom 5082-7611 can be substituted)
 * 5 x 1N4148 diode
 * 20 x 12mm push button plus keycaps
 * 1 x 20-pin 2.54mm pitch terminal header or socket for the J1 connector

+I recommend using DIP-14 sockets for the 7-segment LED displays to raise the height of the displays up to roughly level with the top of the push buttons plus keycaps.
+Sockets for the other IC's are up to you;
+I didn't bother.

 ## 20-pin connector